Once you have used a vintage Singer Model 221 or 222 Featherweight

 have fallen in love with them, and why many Singer Featherweight

 "users" soon become Singer Featherweight "collectors"!

 for sale a fine selection

-of 221 and 222 Antique Singer Featherweight Sewing Machines that we are selling for several
+of 221 and 222 Antique Singer Featherweight Sewing Machines.

 All of these antique Singer Featherweight